7 ways volume recruitment looks different after COVID-19

 3. The CV will finally die for volume hiring

-The CV has always been a poor predictor of performance but as the fear of long-term unemployment kicks in, recruiters will find themselves overwhelmed with applications from candidates looking to switch industries.
-Candidates will be skilled, ready and able but recruiters won’t be able to distinguish who to progress based on the CV alone.
-CV parsing tools that use keywords will be ineffective so recruiters will need to adjust to new, more reliable and more efficient ways of screening particularly for lower level, high-volume roles.
+CVs have always been a poor predictor of performance.
+Still, as the fear of long-term unemployment kicks in, recruiters will be overwhelmed with applications from candidates looking to switch industries.
+Candidates will be skilled, ready, and able, but recruiters won’t be able to distinguish who to progress with based on their CVs alone.
+CV parsing tools that use keywords will be ineffective, so recruiters will need to adjust to new, more reliable and more efficient ways of screening, particularly for lower-level, high-volume roles.

 4. More companies will experiment with ‘Open Hiring’

 We’ve known for a while that interviews are broken.
 Open hiring is the concept of hiring with no questions asked.
 That means no interviews, no background checks, less bias.
 Instead, companies invest the money spent on recruitment into training and onboarding.
-It was pioneered by Greyston bakeries and companies including the Body Shop had adopted it and seen a decrease in staff turnover by 60% for their distribution centre jobs before the Coronavirus crisis hit.
+It was pioneered by Greyston bakeries, and companies, including the Body Shop, had adopted it and saw a decrease in staff turnover by 60% for their distribution centre jobs before the Coronavirus crisis hit.
 Open hiring is also a highly efficient way to recruit, taking just a few days to go from applicant to new starter.
+It’s especially great when there are acute labour shortages.
 Expect a more moderate, blended version of open hiring to emerge; where companies combine a robust pre-hire assessment to filter candidates with extensive onboarding and training as we quickly look to refill jobs post-recession.

 Many free-to-post job boards have sprung up overnight to help connect affected workers with companies still hiring.
 They won’t disappear overnight.
 Some of these job boards are owned by recruiters who want to grow their candidate databases, of course, but interestingly, many have been launched by companies concerned about their customers losing their jobs.
 Anyone displaced will look favourably upon the brand that helped them land a new job and take their product or service to their new employer.
 Customer job boards may become an essential part of a recruiter’s attraction toolkit and a valuable source of relevant applicant traffic.